Design Methods & Tools

 There are many design methods and toolkits available online.
 A few of my favorites include Berkeley/MIT's curated Design Exchange, IDEO's Design Kit, and Design For America's Loft.
 At the SUTD-MIT International Design Centre, we are currently working to create a set of Design Innovation (DI) learning modules.

 I developed prototyping workshop materials to teach undergraduate and graduate engineering students about the importance of prototyping in the design process.
-This includes a prototyping warm-up activity using MockUps (created by Northwestern's Delta Lab), a 30-minute lecture, and two activities: first using our Prototyping Canvas to recognize assumptions and then planning to build three “pretotypes” to test those assumptions and answer specific questions.
+This includes a prototyping warm-up activity using MockUps (created by Northwestern's Delta Lab), a 45-minute lecture, and two activities: first using our Prototyping Canvas to recognize assumptions and then planning to build “pretotypes” to test those assumptions and answer specific questions.
+I recently published a conference paper on the Prototyping Canvas, which you can download here.
 The goal of this workshop is to fundamentally shift students way of thinking about prototypes and get them into a build to think and fail forward mindset!

 Human-Centered Design Workshop

-As the founder of CU Boulder's Design for America (DFA) studio, I taught workshops on the human-centered design (HCD) process to students for three years.
+As the founder of CU Boulder's Design for America (DFA) studio, I have taught workshops on the human-centered design (HCD) process to students since 2015.
 DFA uses an iterative six-step approach that is divided into two main sections: Understand and Create.
 Within Understand, students learn to identify, immerse, and reframe problems.
 Within Create, students then ideate, build, and test their solutions.
 I have adapted DFA's materials to embed them with my own examples and additional tools.
+Through this process and methodology, we have had numerous successful projects including a patented mobility device in collaboration with Medline.

 I was trained in effective technical communication at Penn State University through the Engineering Ambassadors program.
 The basis for technical communication comes from Michael Alley's Assertion-Evidence approach.
 Since then, I have collaborated with Michael Alley and Christine Haas to teach effective communication to Simula and the University of Oslo.
 I also lead workshops at CU Boulder for engineering graduate students.